Bhagath118/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: ILAIYADEEPAN K
+Developed by: A.BHAGATHKRISHNA
-RegisterNumber:  212223230080
+RegisterNumber:  212223230029
 */

 import numpy as np